rabbitmq/rabbitmq-website/docs/amqp.md

 If a message [cannot be routed](./publishers#unroutable), for example, because no queue is bound to the target exchange, RabbitMQ settles the message with the [`released` outcome](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-released).

-If a publishing application needs to publish (send) message to
+If a publishing application needs to publish (send) messages to

 * a single destination: prefer one of the first three string formats over the 4th (null) format as the first three formats provide slightly better performance
 * a small number of different destinations: prefer opening one link per destination with one of the first three formats